Foster Youth Rights Resources

 Records

-You have the right to see and get a free copy of the following until you are 26:
+You have the right to see and get a free copy of the following until they are 26:

 - medical records